-Application Process for 2022-23
+Application Process for 2024-25

 The Ministry of Education is inviting school boards to submit applications to renew existing ECPPs.
-School boards will be provided with a prepopulated program application form and those with no program changes will only be required to verify information and provide their 2022-23 projected costs.
-School boards that have ECPP program changes (e.g. new facility partner, expanded Education Programs) will update the application form accordingly.
-Further information will be made available on the Education and Community Partnership Program (ECPP) website.
+School boards will be provided with a prepopulated program application form and those with no program changes will only be required to verify information and provide their 2024-25 projected costs.
+School boards that have ECPP program changes (e.g., new facility partner, expanded Education Programs) will update the application form accordingly.
+Further information is available on the Education and Community Partnership Program (ECPP) website.